TULiberalArts/German/pages/home.md

 ---
+# global predefined variables
+layout: tla_home
+permalink: /
+published: true
+# meta-data variables
 title: Home
-permalink: /
-layout: home3
 description: >-
 keywords: 'academic offerings, major, minor, certificate, german communication'
+# custom variables
 feature: true
 feature-title: Study One of the Great World Languages and Leading Western Cultures
 feature-body: >-
   Temple’s German program provides broad linguistic, cultural, and practical experiences to prepare students to participate meaningfully in the German-speaking world, be it in graduate school, the professions or business.
 feature-image: media/German hero.jpg
-published: true

 ---
 Temple’s German program provides broad linguistic, cultural, and practical experiences to prepare students to participate meaningfully in the German-speaking world, be it in graduate school, the professions or business.